DevG1992/Mitron-Bank-Credit-Card-Project/README.md

 - Use your dashboard in the presentation along with the deck.
 - Use additional data based on your research to support your recommendations.

-  ## Things that I learned from this Project
+  ## New Things that I learned from this Project
 - I Learned, how to use bookmarks and selection for different purposes.
 (Page navigation and a clear filter button in the dashboard were achieved using bookmarks and selection same as a website page navigation).